-There are so many hours to fill in a day, especially during the summer, that we bet you’re contemplating just parking your kids in front of the TV for a Paw Patrol marathon and calling it a day.
+There are so many hours to fill in a day, especially during the spring, holiday or summer break, that we bet you’re contemplating just parking your kids in front of the TV for a Paw Patrol marathon and calling it a day.
 While every family has different needs and wants for their kids during summertime – no shame here – here are a few easy kids crafts to do next week that don’t require running to the craft store.

 3 Ingredient Play Dough